tdulcet/Distributed-Computing-Scripts/README.md

 Copyright © 2018 Teal Dulcet and Daniel Connelly

+❤️ Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support these script and my other software development.

 ## Great Internet Mersenne Prime Search (GIMPS)

 🆕 Thanks to Google's [Colaboratory](https://colab.research.google.com/) (Colab) service, anyone with an internet connection can now contribute to GIMPS for 🆓, without downloading or installing anything!
 Please see our [google-colab](google-colab) directory for instructions.